slicer69/doas/README.md

 Note: By default macOS blocks doas from using PAM modules, causing doas authentication to fail.
 The cp command above copies the sudo PAM configuration into place for doas to use.

+Note to Linux users: Some Linux distributions, such as CentOS, will block doas from using PAM authentication by default.
+If this happens, it is usually possible to work around the issue by running the following command as the administrator:

+      cp /etc/pam.d/sudo /etc/pam.d/doas

 #### illumos

      PREFIX=/opt/local gmake install